Sulverus/pydht/README.md

 pip install pydht
 ```

-usage
+Usage
 -----
-You can specify boadrd mode and data pin
+You can specify board mode and data pin
-By default boadr mode is BCM and pin = 4 GPIO
+By default board mode is BCM and pin = 4 GPIO
 ```
 >>> import pydht
 >>> pydht.get(board_mode='BCM', pin=4)